Other Commercial Litigation Topics Attorney in Columbia, South Carolina

 negligence

 Columbia, SC attorney Graham Newman talks about the types of issues that are giving rise to blockchain litigation.
-Blockchain is a relatively new concept in the legal field, denoting distributed ledger technology.
-Many individuals are familiar with Bitcoin, a form of cryptocurrency that, along with Ethereum, relies on this distributed ledger technology.
-Over the past 15 years, blockchain technology has surged into a $2 trillion economy, comparable in size to the South Korean economy.
+He explains that blockchain is a relatively new concept in the legal field, referring to what is known as distributed ledger technology.
+While the term may sound complex, most people are familiar with its practical application through cryptocurrencies such as Bitcoin and Ethereum, both of which rely on this technology.
+Blockchain has been in existence for roughly fifteen years and has grown into a global digital economy valued at approximately $2 trillion—comparable in scale to the economy of South Korea.

 More Videos From This Lawyer